The Thief of Bagdad (1940 film): Production

 At some point during production, the film was being written as a musical.
 The finished film has three songs, but others were written, with recordings of some surviving, including one verse of Rex Ingram singing a song written for the genie.

 The film is notable for being the first film Peter R. Hunt worked on, serving as an associate editor at 15 years old.
-Hunt would go on to work on six James Bond films, including directing 1969's On Her Majesty's Secret Service.
+Hunt later worked on six James Bond films, including directing 1969's On Her Majesty's Secret Service.

 Reception

-The film was Korda's most successful in the US.
-The film was also a success in Europe, selling 5,135,145 tickets in France and becoming the seventh-most-attended film of the year.
+The film was Korda's most successful in the U.S. The film was also a success in Europe, selling 5,135,145 tickets in France and becoming the seventh-most-attended film of the year.

+The film premiered at Radio City Music Hall.
 The New York Times reviewer Bosley Crowther enthused that the film "ranks next to Fantasia as the most beguiling and wondrous film of this troubled season".
 Crowther praised "its truly magnificent color" and the performances of all five main actors.

-Roger Ebert added The Thief of Bagdad to his "Great Movies" list, calling it "on a level with The Wizard of Oz".
-According to Ebert, "it maintains a consistent spirit, and that spirit is one of headlong joy in storytelling".
-He praised the performances of Sabu and Veidt ("perfectly pitched to the needs of the screenplay"), though he was less impressed with the chemistry between Duprez and Justin ("rather bloodless").
+Roger Ebert of the Chicago Sun-Times added The Thief of Bagdad to his "Great Movies" list, calling it "on a level with The Wizard of Oz".
+According to Ebert, "It maintains a consistent spirit, and that spirit is one of headlong joy in storytelling."
+He praised the performances of Sabu and Veidt ("perfectly pitched to the needs of the screenplay"), but he was less impressed with the chemistry between Duprez and Justin ("rather bloodless").

-While its 1924 predecessor holds a 96% "fresh" rating from the review aggregator website Rotten Tomatoes, the 1940 Thief of Bagdad has a 100% rating based on 29 reviews, with an average score of 8.70/10.
-Its consensus states, "Dashing, dazzling, and altogether magical, The Thief of Bagdad is an enchanting fantasy for children of all ages".
+Its 1924 predecessor holds a 96% "fresh" rating on Rotten Tomatoes, and its 1940 remake has a 100% rating based on 29 reviews, with an average score of 8.70/10.
+Its consensus states: "Dashing, dazzling, and altogether magical, The Thief of Bagdad is an enchanting fantasy for children of all ages."